Skip to main content

 )

-See chat.update for formatting options and some special considerations when calling this with a bot user.
+See the chat.update API method for formatting options and some special considerations when calling this with a bot user.

 Deleting a message